Find out how the Museum is funded and how we use our resources.

 The Trading Company's Board is composed of three Trustees - the Museum Director, the Director of Public Engagement and the Director of Finance.

-Additional funding for our scientific research is awarded by Research Councils UK, the European Union, trusts, charities and other grant-awarding bodies.
+Additional funding for our scientific research is awarded by UK Research and Innovation, the European Union, trusts, charities and other grant-awarding bodies.

 Our long-term aim is to reduce the Museum’s dependence on grant-in-aid.
 We are achieving this by maximising revenue from our trading operations and finding new sources of financial support for our scientific research and exhibitions.